 News | Manual | Downloads | Screenshots | Windows | MSDOS | Symbian | GBA

-The VGB-Android version is available from the Google Play and comes with many cool extras, such as built-in Cheatopedia with codes for dozens of popular games, State Exchange for exchanging gameplay states with other users, and more.
+The Android version of VGB is now part of VGBAnext, available from the Google Play, and comes with many cool extras, such as built-in Cheatopedia with codes for dozens of popular games, State Exchange for exchanging gameplay states with other users, and more.
 Give it a try and report any encountered problems in the discussion group.

 I had to stop development of MSDOS, Maemo, and Symbian ports, as these platforms are pretty much dead nowadays.
 Sorry, but still no apple for iOS users (blame Steve Jobs for your terrible closed platform).